ztauthstar/ztauthstar/content/openprotocolspec/2025-04-05/architecture/_index.md

 > In small or limited environments, the PEP and PDP can run together on the same host to make things simpler and faster.

 **ZTAuth*** works well in systems that are disconnected or only sometimes connected.
-It is **eventually consistent**: the authorization and trust models — called `Auth* Models` — are updated from the central server regularly.
+It is **eventually consistent**: the authz and trust models — called `Auth* Models` — are updated from the central server regularly.

 ```mermaid
 graph LR